 Darwin Across the Disciplines:

 In Darwin Across the Disciplines, you and your fellow Honors students

 will examine Charles Darwin’s theory of evolution from the vantage point

-of four different academic disciplines: biology, history, economics and psychology—each one taught by a different Bay Path College professor.
+of four different academic disciplines: biology, history, economics and psychology—each one taught by a different Bay Path University professor.